Zayn Malik Called Out After Attempted Good Deed

 Zayn Malik learned the hard way that no good deed goes unpunished.

-The ex-Directioner and current Gigi Hadid-dater posted a link to his mum's best friend's GoFundMe and was met with more or less immediate scorn and derision.
-She isn't asking an exorbitant amount (£120,000), but it's still significant.
+The ex-Directioner and current Gigi Hadid-dater posted a link to his mom's best friend's GoFundMe and was met with more or less immediate scorn and derision.
+She isn't asking an exorbitant amount (around $155,000), but it's still significant.

 His tweet garnered almost 26,000 RTs, 54,000 favs, and 2,300 replies, many of which were angry.